tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 -- Not the enclosing `()` to delimit the pattern for the parameter. length [] = 0
 length (x:xs) = 1 + length xs
--- (although you don't need to define `length`, it's already loaded by the prelude)
+-- (although you don’t need to define `length`, it’s already loaded by the prelude)

 length [1,2,3]
 ```